International Service for Human Rights (ISHR)

 - Interns also have opportunities to interact and network with human rights defenders, diplomats or other UN and NGO professionals both at the United Nations and at ISHR’s office (or remotely) during meetings;

-- Internships will receive a CHF500/month
+- Internships will be compensated CHF700/month.

 ISHR is firmly committed to having a diverse team and to the principle of equal employment opportunity.
 ISHR's policy is to practice fair and non-discriminatory recruitment and selection procedures and strive for diverse, international and multicultural personnel.